Thursday, August 29, 2024

 Not because he's trying to hide from us but because we are not humble enough for him to reveal himself more fully.
 We only see God clearly to the extent we humbly trust Him.

-The key to seeing more of His infinite beauty and mystery is humility.
-Without humility we will never see Him clearly.
-Because of arrogance - i.e. thinking we are our own god and can make life work without Him - we are blinded to seeing Him well if at all.
+Because of arrogance - i.e. thinking we are our own god and can make life work better without Him than with Him - we are blinded to seeing Him well if at all.
+It takes a humble disposition (ours) to recognize a humble disposition (God's).

 As finite beings, we can never fully plumb the depths of His being or His heart.
-We will spend all eternity discovering increasingly more about God and His infinite beauty and love.
+We will spend all eternity increasingly discovering more about God and His infinite beauty and love.
 We will never be bored but increasingly enthralled the more we see and know Him.

-³Unlike us, God is an endless source of love and does not need to get anything from us in order to give.
-He is perpetual giving because he is perpetual receiving among the persons of the Trinity.
 Whereas we may give but can't sustain giving unless we get an equal amount or more love than we give... or at least feel like we are getting as much or more.

 In fact a successful and flourishing marriage is a picture of the community of our triune God as a relational being.